comboshreddies/kubectl-line/README.md

 ```

 Sometimes I would delete/restart pod, sometimes I would exec, or edit or remove or add label.
-Usual setup would be to get a list then to operate on list item.
+Usual setup would be to get a list of items and then to operate on list item.
 One could use xargs but it won't make command line simpler.